 A horizontal piece of wood provides a perfect opportunity to incorporate a peg rail as the wall has been reinforced.
 It's a great way to sneak in a little extra storage for hanging coats or other bits and pieces.

-If you live in rented accommodation or aren’t ready to commit to wood panelling in your room, you can always fake it with a headboard like in this bedroom.
+If you live in rented accommodation or aren't ready to commit to wood panelling in your room, you can always fake it with a headboard like in this simple white bedroom idea.
 This bleached rustic design is far wider than the bed and adds an extra layer of texture and colour to this room.